-Many cruisers earn a bit of money, or at least are able to favorably trade for items like rum, coffee, vanilla, and cocaine (just kidding!).
+Many cruisers earn a bit of money or at least are able to favorably trade for items like rum, coffee, vanilla, and cocaine (just kidding!).
 If you’re cruising around the world, do a bit of research and see what items can be easily traded or sold.
-For example, cruisers often stock up on rum in Caribbean and sell it at a profit in other ports.
+We knew a cruiser who did zero-carbon shipping of coffee across the Atlantic to Europe.

 7. Make something

 We know some crafty seadogs who upcycle items like sail bags out of cloth, or floor mats out of old line.
 Have a killer cinnamon bun recipe?
 Why not dinghy-deliver goodies around the anchorage on a Saturday morning?

 We’ve met hairdressers, marine mechanics, and dentists that are all offering their services from their boats.
 You can get pretty creative, we even know a woman who sells sex toys from her liveaboard.